gilbertohasnofb/auxjad/docs/api/api-mutations.rst

 mutations
 =========

-The |mutations|_ subpackage contains functions that mutate an input
-|abjad.Selection| in place and have no return value.
-Auxjad automatically adds
-them as extension methods to |abjad.mutate()|.
+The |mutations|_ subpackage contains functions that mutate an input in place and have no return value.
+Auxjad automatically adds them as extension methods to |abjad.mutate()|.

 ..  note::